Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/Lesson10.md

 # Functional Programming (Part 2 of 2)

 <!-- INSTRUCTOR NOTES:
-1) For the QuizLet Game in the Initial Exercise:
+1) For Activity 1:
-- the URL is xxxx
+- solution is inline below each exercises
-2) For Activity 1:
-- xxx
 3) for Activity 2:
 - xxxx
 -->